- Course Delivery

 This program is offered through Ag*IDEA, a national consortium of universities offering online programs and courses in agriculture disciplines.
 Students apply and are admitted at one university; enroll in all courses at that university and graduate or receive a certificate from that university.
 The online courses are taught by the best faculty in the discipline from several universities within the consortium.

-Dr. Paparozzi’s key areas of focus are plant physiology (plant nutrition) and anatomy, floriculture and ornamental horticulture and plant physiology and production ecology.
+Ellen Paparozzi’s key areas of focus are plant physiology (plant nutrition) and anatomy, floriculture and ornamental horticulture and plant physiology and production ecology.
 Her main research focus is on the broad topic of leaf yellowing and subsequent re-greening of leaves.
-She is approaching this topic using physiological, anatomical, and molecular biological methods.
+She is approaching this topic using physiological, anatomical and molecular biological methods.
 She teaches several courses and has published numerous articles.

 Degree must be from an accredited 4-year college